talkkonnect/shrinkwrap/README.md

-# RaspberryPi Image Shrinkwrap
+# RaspberryPi Image Shrinkwrap and PI Shrink for OrangePi

-I often make images of Raspberry Pi sdcards for easy installation and cloning.
-Unfortunately the size of the image will always be that of the size of the card, which is usually much larger than the amount of actual data.
-Thankfully there is a way to shrink an image, though every tutorial i've seen online is cumbersome and manual (e.g. using gparted).
-Instead I wrote a script that does it automatically and shrinks the image to it's minimal size.
+I use this this repo for shrinking ready made images of talkkonnect for distribution.

 NOTE: USE AT OWN RISK - THIS IS UNTESTED.
 ALWAYS BACKUP YOUR IMAGE BEFORE TRYING THIS.

 ## Copy the sd card over

 Find your sdcard device, might be /dev/sdb or /dev/mmcblk0 or other.